 Brian Taylor’s batshit vision brings the show to life

-Speaking of which, Christopher Meloni’s “down on his luck” lead detective is one of the most exciting anti-heros seen on TV in recent years.
-The character’s portrayal in the show proves that in the right context and the right environment, even the most broken and miserable character can provide some of the funniest and cynical moments of any TV show to date.
-Sax is comparible to an iconic anti-hero like Deadpool, as both are likeable and relatable yet harbor questionable morals that we all still cheer for in spite of whatever fucked up activity they’re making us cringe with.
+Speaking of which, Christopher Meloni’s down-on-his-luck lead detective is one of the most exciting antiheroes seen on TV in recent years.
+The character’s portrayal in the show proves that in the right context and environment, even the most broken and miserable person can provide the funniest and most cynical moments.

 Happy’s infallible optimism is something the world needs right now

 When he’s first introduced in the show, Happy comes across like a more irritable version of Donkey (Eddie Murphy) from Shrek with Oswalt’s nasal, whiny voice empathizing how annoying Happy really is.
 However, that’s partly because we first meet the character through the perspective of a man hopped up on pain meds who just drove a bullet through his skull.
 We’d be pissed off and confused too.

 As the show progresses, Happy’s open-eyed wonderment to the dark, cruel world offers a sweet dose of optimism that has its own unique strength.
 Though his innocence is slowly corrupted and his worldview challenged, Happy manages to remain fairly upbeat despite the horrors and struggles he encounters.
 There’s something incredibly powerful about seeing such a character on TV, even if he is an animated imaginary unicorn.